onlogic/Pykarbon/README.rst

 -----------

-The Pykarbon module provides a set of tools for interfacing with the hardware devices on Logic Supply's 'Karbon' series industrial PCs.
+The Pykarbon module provides a set of tools for interfacing with the hardware devices on OnLogic's 'Karbon' series industrial PCs.
 These interfaces include the onboard CAN bus, Digital IO, and a few other hardware devices.

 The goal of this package is to provide a simple, but powerful, base platform that will allow